IntrepidPursuits/sherpa/pull_request_guidelines.md

 * iOS Pull Request Description Template
   * Provided below is an example template for a PR description for the iOS Team.
 Standardizing the information included in a PR description can help team members more effectively review a PR.
 This template can be pasted directly into Github and completed with the relevant information.
 If any of the fields are not relevant simply fill in with `NA`.
   ```
-    Summary:
+    ## Summary:

-    Link to JIRA Ticket:
+    ### Link to JIRA Ticket:

-    Zeplin screen(s) or link to Zeplin screen(s):
+    ### Zeplin screen(s) or link to Zeplin screen(s):

-    Notes for testing:
+    ### Notes for verifying PR:

-    Story closing PR: YES/NO
+    ### Story closing PR: YES/NO
   ```

+  The `Summary` should describe the general feature implemented or bug fixed.
+Include any information that would be helpful to the developer reviewing your PR.

+  The `Notes for verifying PR` should describe any actions required in order to put the app in a state to verify implementation of the feature or bug fix.
+If the PR should be verified on a device/OS version other than the standard device/OS version for the project, call that out in `Notes for verifying PR`.

+  The `Story closing PR` field should be marked as `YES` is after merging this PR the corresponding story will be moved to QA.

 ## Reviewing Pull Requests